The Elements of Poor Moral Character and the Solutions Provided by Islam I

 It is a serious evil for a Muslim that he should look down upon his brother Muslim.
 All things of a Muslim are inviolable for his brother in faith: his blood, his wealth, and his honor.[5]

-Wastage is the act of using or consuming resources inefficiently or excessively.
-It is known that there is a huge waste of various resources, such as food, water, energy, and materials.
-This has negative impacts on the environment, as well as on society and economies.
-For example, food waste contributes to greenhouse gas emissions and strains on agricultural systems, while energy waste leads to higher costs for individuals and businesses.
-Additionally, wastage also wastes human potential, such as individuals who have not reached their full potential due to poverty, lack of education, or discrimination.
-Individuals and society need to work towards reducing waste to promote sustainable living and ensure the well-being of future generations.
+Wastage denotes the inefficient or unnecessary consumption of resources.
+It is acknowledged that substantial amounts of resources, such as food, water, energy, and materials, are wasted.
+This wastage negatively impacts the environment, society, and economies.
+For example, wasted food increases greenhouse gas emissions and strains agricultural systems, while wasted energy leads to higher expenses for both individuals and businesses.
+Additionally, wastage can limit human potential when people are unable to achieve their full capabilities due to poverty, insufficient education, or discrimination.
+Individuals and society must work towards reducing waste to promote sustainable living and ensure the well-being of future generations.

-On the other hand, being excessively on with money or resources should be seen as a bad threat, or even selfish, particularly if others are in need.
+Conversely, excessive frugality with money or resources can be perceived as negative, or even selfish, particularly when others are in need.

 The Qur’ân says: